 Background

 Traditionally, quality management system (QMS) audits are performed on-site.
 However, during the time of the global pandemic, notified bodies implemented procedures to apply alternative methods utilising information and communication technologies (ICT), in alignment with the applicable requirements and guidance such as MDCG 2020--4 and IAF MD 4.
-Additionally, the Notified Body Coordination Group (NBCG-Med) has produced guidance for notified bodies on best practices when applying alternative auditing methods based on ICT.

 This document represents the notified bodies’ collective position on the aspects to be considered when employing ICT-based auditing in QMS audits specifically to MDR/IVDR and especially in the context of hybrid audits.